On parameter loci of the H\'enon family: Quasi-Trichotomy in Parameter Space

 For $a$ small enough, this can be done by hand; if $a < -(b+1)^2/4$, the two fixed points of $f_{a, b}$ are away from $\R^2$ by solving the quadratic equation defining the fixed point of the map.
+For the rest of the parameter values, the existence of a non-real periodic point is established by rigorous numerics.
+In fact, in Subsection~\ref{subsection6.4} we show